-Joe Fleming provides 10 easy ways to enhance your post-workout recovery
+Joe Fleming provides ten easy ways to enhance your post-workout recovery

-Whether you are an avid gym-goer or a fitness newbie, chances are you have dealt with some post-workout muscle soreness at some point in your life.
+Whether you are an avid gym-goer or a fitness newbie, you have dealt with some post-workout muscle soreness at some point in your life.

-There is no denying that it is not exactly fun to wake up the day after a workout and feel like it is impossible to walk from your bed to the bathroom.
-Luckily, you do not have just to wait out the soreness.
-There are lots of things you can do to speed up your muscle recovery.
+It is not exactly fun to wake up the day after a workout and feel like it is impossible to walk from your bed to the bathroom.
+Luckily, you do not have to wait out the soreness.
+There are many things you can do to speed up your muscle recovery.

-If you are feeling extra sore from your last gym session, keep reading.
-Listed below are ten simple tricks you can try to promote faster post-workout recovery and get back to training sooner.
+If you feel extra sore from your last gym session, keep reading.
+Below are ten simple tricks you can try to promote faster post-workout recovery and get back to training sooner.

 Go to Sleep

-If your day is not even over yet and you are already feeling sore from the workout you did earlier, be sure to prioritize a good night's sleep.
+If your day is not even over yet and you are already feeling sore from the workout you did earlier, prioritize a good night's sleep.

-It is when you are in a deep sleep that your body goes to work, repairing the damage that occurred during your workout.
+When you are in a deep sleep, your body goes to work, repairing the damage that occurred during your workout.
 If you are not sleeping well, you will likely end up experiencing prolonged soreness and slower recovery.

 You can also help promote recovery by taking a short nap after your workout.
 If it is early in the day, try lying down for twenty minutes for a quick power nap.
 This should not hinder your ability to fall asleep when nighttime rolls around, and you will be able to jumpstart your muscle recovery.